Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces

 {\em Case 2:} In this case, let us consider $W_k=W_A(\gamma_k)$ defined in Definition~\ref{sss:BoundaryConditions}.
 By the hypotheses \ref{hyp:lcbd1} and \ref{hyp:lcbd2}, the totally real submanifold $W_k$ converges smoothly to a totally real submanifold.
 We can now apply Theorem \ref{theo:holoBB} to get the result.

 \end{proof} With the notation above, we have: \begin{lemma} The holomorphic map $f_\infty$ is an immersion at $0$.
-Moreover, $f_\infty(U)$ is the Gauss lift of a maximal surface. \end{lemma} \begin{proof} We have the orthogonal splitting
+Moreover, $f_\infty(U)$ is the Gauß lift of a maximal surface. \end{lemma} \begin{proof} We have the orthogonal splitting

 Let us consider the complex line subbundle $V$ of $T\GG$ over $\GG(\Hn)$ so that, in the splitting above, we have $V_{(x,P)}=P$.
 The orthogonal projection from $ \T_{(x,P)}\GG(\Hn)$ to $P$ is a complex morphism, and thus gives rise to a form $\alpha$ in $\Omega^1_{\mathbb C}(\GG,V)$.